infsci2560sp17/full-stack-web-yas42/README.md

 ## Key Features

-TODO : Please list key features of your project.

 * Enables users login
 * Enables users to add their highlight film to the database
 * Key Feature 3